liferay/lexicon-site/src/pages/docs/patterns/Charts/charts.md

 ---
 title: "Charts"
-description: "Charts provide a graphical way to analysis data.
-This section also offers a dedicated color palette for charts and properties to make your charts more accessible."
+description: "This section define and describes Lexicon Charts as a main graphical pattern to analyze data."
 layout: "guide"
 weight: 1
 ---